DannyYin/AW_iNote/Language/JavaScript.md

 }

 for(item in object_Or_Array) {
-	// item is the INDEX
+	// item is INDEX, NOT real item inside Object or Array statement();
-	statement();
 }